mikehumphrey/friendsofjackdorr/content/post/dodgeball-2022.md

 omit_header_text: false

 ---
-## Fourth Annual Dodgeball Tournament and Festival
+## Fourth Annual Dodgeball Tournament

 to raise money for Doernbecher’s Brain Tumor Research Team and the Jack Dorr Scholarship!!
 This year (2022) would have been Jack's graduating year, and we are creating a scholarship in his honor.

 ## [Register Now!!!](https://forms.gle/SUWy5Y6yRrQrF8vH8 "Registration Form") Or [Download the Form](https://drive.google.com/file/d/1ATbbPHhvLVVyJBiUZ6chm3iKkL8n_7Mi/view?usp=sharing "Downlad the Form")

 We last hosted the dodgeball tournament in 2020--we had a fantastic time, and are so excited about a return to the Ashland High School Gym, filled with costumes, flying dodgeballs, families and community!
 Come join us for a fantastic day of fun-filled competition and silliness to support an important cause and a new scholarship for one of Jack's Class of 2022 classmates!

 ![](/uploads/screen-shot-2022-04-17-at-9-13-04-pm.png)